UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 Events:                     <none>
 ```

-## Scale-up the pod
+## Scale up the pod

 When you start the pod that uses the persistent volume, the persistent volume will be resized as it starts.

-Since we scaled down the `logging-es-data-master` deployment and its dependent `logging-kibana` in this example, we'll scale up both deployments.
+Since we scaled down the `logging-es-data-master` deployment and its dependent `logging-kibana` in this example, we'll scale up both deployments:

 ```
 $ for i in $(oc get dc | awk 'NR>1 {print $1}') ; do oc scale --replicas=1 dc $i; done